 In the Epistles and the Book of Revelation, the Apostles wrote about the Holy Trinity.
-They told the early Christians about the mercy of the Father, the sacrificial love of the Son, and the strength of the Holy Spirit.
+They told the early Christians about the mercy of the Father, the sacrificial love of the Son, and the strength of the Spirit.

 The Gospels start with the birth of Jesus.
 As prophesied by Isaiah, He was born of a virgin woman.
 Mary accepted the Angel Gabriel’s Annunciation of God becoming flesh in her womb.
 Joseph was first hesitant about Mary’s pregnancy.
 But after an angel visited him in his dream, he welcomed Mary into his home.
-This act placed Jesus into the House of David, which Joseph belonged to.
+This act placed Jesus in the House of David, which Joseph belonged to.

 The virgin motherhood of Mary is one of the most incredible miracles in Christianity.
 It happened because Mary accepted God’s Will in her life.
-In the famous Marian song “Magnificat”, Mary sings of her joy of having new life breathed in her.
+In the famous Marian song “Magnificat”, Mary sings of her joy of having new life breathed into her.

 The advent story also discusses the nativity of Jesus in Bethlehem.
 He was not born into nobility.
 But as a son of a peasant family.
 Mary even gave birth in a manger because there was no place for them in inns.
 Yet this simple setting was welcomed by the choir of angels.
 Shepherds visited the family.
 Then the Three Magi gave gifts of gold, frankincense, and myrrh to the newborn baby who was to be the New King.